 So should you get the Airmega 300 or 400?

 After some patience I was able to grab an Airmega 400 on sale for about $450.
 There were a few things that I wasn’t entirely aware of when I made this purchase.
 I’ve since returned it for a 300, but here are a few things I would be aware of:

 Size.
 The Airmege 400 is huge.
 Really huge.

 Here is a picture of it next to my IKEA Hemnes nightstand.
 It is about 2 inches shorter, but amlost the same width and depth.
 The picture here doesn’t really do it justice.
 It did not fit in the delivery locker at my apartment complex and I had to go pick it up from the post office.

 The truth is that I had not done my homework.
-I thought there was a more powerful fan in the 400, but it is about an inch larger in every direction.
+The 400 is more powerful with 1,560 sq ft of coverage, but it is also much larger—about an inch in every direction.
 The 300 is still big, but feels much smaller than the 400.